-Forbes Middle School students who have maintained a cumulative grade point average of 90 percent or higher during the second semester of the seventh grade meet the scholarship requirement and are eligible for consideration for induction into NJHS during the eighth grade on the basis of service, leadership, character, and citizenship.
+Forbes Middle School students who have maintained a cumulative grade point average of 90 percent or higher in the core classes of seventh grade meet the scholarship requirement and are eligible for consideration for induction into NJHS during the eighth grade on the basis of service, leadership, character, and citizenship.
 They must have been a student in GISD for at least one semester prior to starting eighth grade.

 - Is resourceful in proposing new problems, applying principles, and making suggestions